carlaKC/ln-data/forwarding-history/README.md

 ## Forwarding History

 These instructions export and randomizes the forwarding history of a lightning node.
-The final product is `forwarding_events.csv` which contains the timestamp, amount, fee and obfuscated incoming/outgoing channel for HTLCs forwarded by the node.
+The final product is `forwarding_data.csv` which contains the timestamp, amount, fee and randomized incoming/outgoing channel for HTLCs forwarded by the node.

 By default, this script will collect data from 1 January 2023.
 If you